-The pandemic has dramatically changed our kids’ daily lives, and many parents are noticing new behaviors at home and during distance learning that can be tricky to understand.
-For example, distraction and hyperactivity that are commonly associated with ADHD may actually be the result of anxiety or challenges adjusting to online education.
-Schools typically give kids structure, routine, frequent feedback about their behavior, and social outlets—many of which are now missing.
-After distance learning, children are coping in different ways and need different types of support.
-Creating structured routines at home as well as opportunities for spontaneity is a good place to start.
+During the distance-learning phase of the pandemic, many parents began noticing new behaviors in their children that can be tricky to understand.
+For example, distraction and hyperactivity commonly associated with ADHD may have been the result of anxiety or challenges adjusting to online education.
+Schools typically give kids structure, routine, frequent feedback about their behavior, and social outlets—many of which went missing for almost two years.
+Since returning to the classroom, children are coping in different ways and need different types of support.
 A mental health professional can help you identify the root of your child’s behavior and provide the tools they need to thrive, even under difficult circumstances.
 If you suspect that your child may be struggling with ADHD, these common misunderstandings and facts can help you determine when to seek professional support.

 ADHD Misconception: Teachers can diagnose children with ADHD.

 ADHD Fact: Teachers are incredible sources of information about a child’s socio-emotional and behavioral functioning.
 However, only qualified health care professionals (i.e. psychologists, psychiatrists and other physicians, and licensed clinical social workers) can accurately diagnose ADHD.
 It is possible that teachers may be correct when identifying ADHD in students, but it is important to consult a qualified professional who is specially trained in assessing and diagnosing ADHD.
 This is because there are other physical and emotional disorders—including hypoglycemia and anemia—that can share similar symptoms with ADHD.